drimpossible/drimpossible.github.io/blog/life/review_guidelines.md

 # Philosophy

+Remember that someone else put a huge amount of work into this paper and their career/livelihood depends on them getting papers published in a reasonable amount of time.
+If you think the paper should be rejected, do it quickly!
+If you think it should be accepted, do it quickly!

 ## Prevent Bad Work

-* Papers which have methods, results, or claims are blatantly false.
+* Papers which have methods, design, results, or claims are blatantly false.
 * Papers which have major flaws that cannot not be corrected.
 * Papers which are clearly far inferior than the current state of the art.